Category: CCF Page

 Documents to Be Submitted

-Within 30 days from the date of the Fund’s email request
+Within 30 days of the date of the Fund’s email request

 3. 2025–2026 FAFSA Submission Summary (FSS), which you can obtain after completing the 2025–2026 Free Application for Federal Student Aid (FAFSA).
 Submit your copy of the FSS via email to 1199JTSP@1199Funds.org.
 (For assistance, refer to How to Obtain a FAFSA Submission Summary (FSS)).